shipth-is/.github/profile/README.md

 ## Repos

-- [shipth-is/cli](https://github.com/shipth-is/cli): CLI to build and upload Godot games to the App Store and Google Play
+- [shipth-is/cli](https://github.com/shipth-is/cli): CLI to build and publish Godot games to the App Store and Google Play
+- [shipth-is/action](https://github.com/shipth-is/action): A GitHub action for running ShipThis